-One of our primary goals at Injective has always been to create a new financial paradigm that is wholly owned, operated, and governed by the community.
+One of the primary goals at Injective has always been to create a new financial paradigm that is wholly owned, operated, and governed by the community.
 A critical component of achieving this vision is to enable robust decentralized governance so that the vibrant Injective community can continue to spearhead new innovation for years to come.

 This article describes the nature of on-chain governance on the Injective Chain and provides a detailed overview of the lifecycle of a governance proposal.

 The Lifecycle of a Governance Proposal

 Phase 1: Deposit Period

 All on-chain governance actions start as proposals which can be submitted by any INJ holder.
 There are several types of proposals that can be submitted, which include but are not limited to the following:

 - Spot/Derivative Market Creation Proposals